Alabama Marble vs Quartz

 Marble is a natural stone derived from the earth and characterized often by its soft veining.
 Although it is available in a variety of colors and patterns, the most common is white marble with grey veins.

 Quartz is a manufactured stone composed of natural quartz minerals and polymer resins.
 Unlike marble though, quartz colors are often uniform from slab to slab and attempt to recreate the unique visual features formed within natural stone, that make it so attractive.

 Marble Cannot Be Replicated

-As previously mentioned, quartz is a man-made stone and can be created to look like popular Italian marbles such as white Carrara and Calacatta marble.
-However, the veining in these engineered white quartz stones can sometimes look artificial and do not present the true, deep vein and through-body color that you find in real marble.
+As a man-man stone quartz can be created to look like popular Italian marbles such as Carrara marble.
+However, the veining in these engineered white quartz stones can look artificial and do not present the true, deep vein and through-body color that you find in real marble.

 To learn more about marble and its unique design applications available,

-Marble is a material that has truly stood the test of time and has been used to build everything from some of the world’s most famous statues to kitchen and bathroom countertops and tiles.
-There is no denying the beauty that marble stone can add to any space and it is unlike any other material on the market today!
+Marble is a material that has truly stood the test of time.
+It has been used throughout history, from some of the world’s most famous statues to kitchen and bathroom countertops and tiles.

 AM3 caters to designers, architects, and other trade professionals for both commercial design and multi-family design projects.
 Contact us today to learn more about our services!